YinkTech/Image-Gallery/README.md

 # HNGx Stage 3 Task: Drag-and-Drop Image gallery

-A react app that uses firebase for it login and authentication, and a fully function drag and drop image gallary
+A react app that uses Firebase for login and authentication, and a fully functional drag-and-drop image gallery.

 # Built with